Key Takeaways

 Motivation Theory in Action

-- Intrinsic motivation: When it comes to making employees feel empowered, solving puzzles or spotting phishing emails themselves is considered to be a great way.
+- Intrinsic motivation: When it comes to empowering employees, solving puzzles or spotting phishing emails themselves is considered a great way.

 - Extrinsic motivation: And secondly, participation of employees remains higher with badges, prizes, and recognition.